rmundra22/time_Series_forecasting/README.md

 Separate python modules with specific functionalities were deployed utilizing the techniques discussed in below mentioned section:

 ### ● Preprocessing of data - Anomaly Detection
 To detect Outliers using Density based Spatial Clustering Algorithm (DBSCAN) and Local Outlier Probabilities (LoOP) .
-To use mean value or implements the Kalman Filter, Kalman Smoother, and EM Algorithm for a Linear Gaussian model to carry out Missing values Imputation.
+Incorporated mean value or implements the Kalman Filter, Kalman Smoother, and EM Algorithm for a Linear Gaussian model to carry out Missing values Imputation.

 ### ● Signal Frequency / Periodicity Detector
 To detect the timeseries (signal) frequency using techniques like Fourier Transformation, Auto correlation function, Harmonic Product Spectrum and Counting zero crossings.
 The calculated frequency is used as input for decomposing timeseries into its components